Cybersecurity and Technology

 In the letter, the Members write:

-LOS ANGELES - Congressman Ted W. Lieu (D-Los Angeles County) hosted his congressional district’s third-annual Congressional App Challenge and first-annual reception for the Challenge at Santa Monica College.
+LOS ANGELES - On Saturday, Congressman Ted W. Lieu (D-Los Angeles County) hosted his congressional district’s fourth-annual Congressional App Challenge and second-annual reception for the Challenge at Santa Monica College.
 Twenty-four students from thirteen high schools submitted seventeen apps for this year’s competition.
 The winner.
-Julian Quevedo of Redondo Union High School submitted an app entitled “dot-buddy.” “dot-buddy” is a tool for students in marching band.
+Julian Quevedo of Redondo Union High School, submitted an app entitled “dot-buddy.” “dot-buddy” is a tool for students in marching band.